A partner for your business.

 Coming alongside CEOs and founders of fast changing businesses.
 Bringing executive leadership experience to consult and coach on strategic planning, operations, culture and talent development within customer-centered service industries.

 Seattle-based, former Fortune 200 executive with a proven track record for achieving results in a wide range of organizations, including 27 years at Starbucks corporate.

-Advisory Board member for GritLink, a resource for endurance athletes and Sanctuary, an immersive tech enabled wellness concept.
-President of the board for the Green Apron Alliance, an alumni network for former Starbucks employees.
+Advisory Board member of Sanctuary, an immersive tech enabled wellness concept and board member of Sound Health, a healthcare nonprofit serving the most vulnerable populations.
+President of the board for the Green Apron Alliance, a global alumni network for former Starbucks employees.

 I'm Christine.
 An executive consultant ready to help.

 I work with clients and companies at a pivotal moment—

 when they're ready for help and perspective from an experienced executive.
 Successful clients see our partnership and the business growth as a learning opportunity.

 I provide coaching and consulting for leadership all along the way.
 Leaders and teams are set-up to succeed long after our time working together.